Classification of momentum proper exact Hamiltonian group actions and the equivariant Eliashberg cotangent bundle conjecture: The main result and applications

-\item (momentum properness and morphisms) Let $A$ and $A'$ be objects of $\SympRep{G}$ or $\HamEx{G}$, such that $A'$ is momentum proper and there exists a morphism from $A$ to $A'$.
-Then $A$ is momentum proper. \comm{Here in the case $\HamEx{G}$ we use that morphisms are by definition proper.} \item (momentum properness and model functor) An object of $\SympRep{G}$ is momentum proper if and only if its image under $\Model{G}$ is momentum proper. \item (essential surjectivity) Every momentum proper object of $\HamEx{G}$ is isomorphic to an object in the image of $\Model{G}$. \end{enui} \end{thm} \begin{Rmks}\begin{itemize} \item Theorem \ref{thm:model}\reff{thm:model:mor} characterizes the extent to which the functor $\Model{G}$ is faithful. \item In (\ref{thm:model:prop mor},\ref{thm:model:prop fct}) an object $(H,\rho)$ of $\SympRep{G}$ is called momentum proper iff $\rho$ is momentum proper, i.e., if every momentum map for $\rho$ is proper. \end{itemize} \end{Rmks} Part \reff{thm:model:surj} of Theorem \reff{thm:model} was proved in joint work \cite[1.5.~Theorem]{KZ} with Y.~Karshon.
-The other parts will be proved in the next section.
-The proof of \reff{thm:model:inj} (essential injectivity) is based on Lemma \ref{le:A y}, which provides criteria under which the symplectic slice representation of the model action $\Model{G}(H,\rho)$ at a given point is isomorphic to $(H,\rho)$.
+The other parts of Theorem \ref{thm:model} will be proved in the next section.
+The proof of \reff{thm:model:inj} (essential injectivity) is based on Lemma \ref{le:A y}, which provides criteria under which the symplectic quotient representation of the model action $\Model{G}(H,\rho)$ at a given point is isomorphic to $(H,\rho)$.
 We also use the fact that if two compact subgroups of a Lie group are conjugate to subgroups of each other then they are conjugate to each other.
-(See Lemma \ref{le:N conj N'} below.) \begin{Rmk} Naively, in the definition of a morphism of $\SympRep{G}$, one could try to weaken the condition \eqref{eq:gHg -1} to either the condition $c_g(H)\sub H'$ or $c_g(H)\cont H'$.
+(This follows from Lemma \ref{le:N conj N'} below.) \begin{Rmk} Naively, in the definition of a morphism of $\SympRep{G}$, one could try to weaken the condition \eqref{eq:gHg -1} to either the condition $c_g(H)\sub H'$ or $c_g(H)\cont H'$.
 With this modification the model functor would no longer be well-defined on morphisms. (``$\cont$'' is needed in order for \eqref{eq:R g -1 * T} to hold and ``$\sub$'' is needed for the right hand side of \reff{eq:Model G} not to depend on the choice of a representative.
-See the proof of Theorem \ref{thm:model}\reff{thm:model:well mor} below.) \end{Rmk} We denote by

-the full subcategories of $\SympRep{G}$ and $\HamEx{G}$ consisting of momentum proper objects.
-Theorem \ref{thm:model} has the following application. \begin{cor}[classification of momentum proper exact Hamiltonian actions] \comm{Need $M$ connected in \reff{thm:model:inj} in order to show that $\phi''$ is central.} The functor $\Model{G}$ induces a bijection
+See the proof of Theorem \ref{thm:model}\reff{thm:model:well mor} below.) \end{Rmk} We denote by the full subcategories of $\SympRep{G}$ and $\HamEx{G}$ consisting of momentum proper objects.
+Theorem \ref{thm:model} has the following application. \begin{cor}[classification of momentum proper exact Hamiltonian actions] The functor $\Model{G}$ induces a bijection